siberianfox/tinygwiki/Developer-Notes.md

  - The Name is "tinyg"
  - The Location is the path for the git repository
  - The Solution name is "firmware".
 Allow it to create a new solution and to create a directory for the solution

+3. Select the processor - TinyG uses an xmega192a3.
+Kinen slaves usually use mega328p

+4. Now move all the .c and .h files into the project directory (tinyg)